zone117x/node-cryptonote-pool/README.md

     /* Module that sends payments to miners according to their submitted shares. */ "payments": {
         "enabled": true,
-        "transferFee": 5000000000,
-        "interval": 30, //how often to run in seconds "poolFee": 2, //2% pool fee
-        "depth": 60, //block depth required to send payments (CRYPTONOTE_MINED_MONEY_UNLOCK_WINDOW) "maxAddresses": 50 //split up payments if sending to more than this many addresses }
+        "interval": 30, //how often to run in seconds "maxAddresses": 50, //split up payments if sending to more than this many addresses "transferFee": 5000000000, //(min units) fee to pay for each transaction "minPayment": 100000000000, //(min units) miner balance required before sending payment "denomination": 100000000000 //(min units) truncate to this precision and store remainder },

+    /* Module that monitors the submitted block maturities and manages rounds.
+Confirmed blocks mark the end of a round where workers' balances are increased in proportion to their shares. */ "blockUnlocker": {
+        "enabled": true,
+        "interval": 30, //how often to check block statuses in seconds "depth": 60, //block depth required to send payments (CRYPTONOTE_MINED_MONEY_UNLOCK_WINDOW) "poolFee": 2 //2% pool fee
+    },

     /* AJAX/EventSource API used for front-end website. */
     "api": {